 Building your world though language

 I have mentioned before in my articles that language is powerful as it actually shapes you world-view.
-When you use the same words over and over again they become your map of that world which you operate from.
+When you use the same words over and over again, they become your map of that world which you operate from.
 So why does talking about other people have such an effect on our own behaviour?
 Lets explore this idea.

 It does not matter if you say something negative or derogatory about them just once or twice, it is when you repeat the same thing about someone else over a period of time.
-30 – 40 days seems to be tipping point that begins to affect your own behaviour.
+30 – 40 days seems to be a tipping point that begins to affect your own behaviour.

 The chain of events goes like this.
 Words trigger images in the mind, use the same words again and the image becomes stronger.
 Your unconscious has been designed to follow the strongest image in the mind and consequently your behaviour changes.
 How do we test this idea?